esrdapp/HPB-Batch-Sender/README.md

 --> This is the rationale why this tool checks before sending if all destination addresses have
     been used before (otherwise sending in batch would be more expensive than a single transaction).

-## Examples:

-- Transaction on Ropsten testnet to 30 destinations at once: [Tx on Etherscan](https://ropsten.etherscan.io/tx/0x9a8167343507a17655be2b0daf70178328c9656c386aca723b3192aded2db6d2)
-- Transaction on Ropsten testnet to 150 destinations at once: [Tx on Etherscan](https://ropsten.etherscan.io/tx/0x855d7878db975b3beb3e37aa0360539020448a7c4ca5c0b315c7a6ad977885bf)

-### Useful tools:

-You can look up the example transactions above and copy the content of the `Input data` field and disassemble them with a tool like [https://etherscan.io/opcode-tool](https://etherscan.io/opcode-tool).

 ## Development setup